rogerbinns/jia-mini-python/doc/python.rst

 This is because of two features on dictionaries - attribute access and implicit *self* if attribute access returns a method.

-Java MiniPython lets you access dictionaries the regular Python way and as attribute access::
+|project| lets you access dictionaries the regular Python way
+and as attribute access::

     d={"a": 3}